NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/parsing.md

 ---
 description: >-
-  Mycroft provides a range of easy to use methods to parse the contents of utterances from Users.
+  Neon provides a range of easy to use methods to parse the contents of utterances from Users.
 ---

 # Parsing Utterances

+**Note:** The links to the various NeonSkill methods in this documentation point to the `mycroft-core` documentation.
+There is no material difference between them for the methods referenced and, since there is not publicly available `neon_core` documentation, we will reference `mycroft-core` instead.

 ## Extracting data